 Google feared that PC history would repeat itself in the mobile market, with mobile phone market share dominated by Microsoft.
 To prevent Microsoft from owning a second market, Google’s leaders purchased a company called Android Inc., which was working on a Linux-based open-source operating system.
 The goal was to prevent Microsoft from achieving monopoly status in the mobile market.

 To say that Google succeeded would be an understatement.

 Android devices rule the smartphone market in most of the world.
 (The United States, home of Apple, is the notable exception.)
 Google, not Microsoft, is now the company most likely to achieve monopoly status in mobile OS market share.
-Microsoft has completely fallen out of the picture: Support for its Windows-based smartphone operating system will end before 2020.
+Microsoft has completely fallen out of the picture: Support for its Windows-based smartphone operating system ended on December 11, 2019.

 Top Android Companies by Market Share